blackhoodieRE/blackhoodiere.github.io/_posts/2018-08-03-Blackhoodie-Bluehat.md

 Capacity: 30

 Registration link: [Link]( https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR2Oxl-hXjyFAmcwn3HeHLlRUMVRMRjhGRDU1N0VTRTVGMzFBUVRBREE5Mi4u)
 Registration timeline: Registration will open 14th August 2018 at Noon and will remain open till slots are available.
-Seats will be alloted on a first come first served basis.
+Seats will be allotted on a first come first served basis.

 Finally, please note that we cannot cover travel or housing for attendees.
 There may be snacks and some form of caffeine :).
 More details will be communicated prior to the event.